sortiz4/reviso/README.md

 ## Requirements
 - Linux, MacOS, or Windows
-- Java 8+
+- Java 12

 ## Compilation
 In addition to the requirements above, those seeking to compile must have...

-- Java SDK 11+
+- Java SDK 16
-- Gradle 5.2+
+- Gradle 7.2
-- Python 3.5+
+- Python 3.8

-Once these requirements have been met, simply clone the repository and execute `py setup.py -i` (this will download the required icons).
-Once completed, the application can be compiled by executing `gradle build`.
+Once these requirements have been met, simply clone the repository and execute `gradle build`.
 A distribution will be created under `./build/distributions/`.

 ## Usage
 Before starting, you must enter the directory containing the files you would